testomatio/docs/src/content/docs/getting-started/managing-runs.md

 ### RunGroup Chart

-The 50 most recent test runs belonging to the group are displayed on the сhart.
-To view the results of the previous runs on the сhart, use the pagination arrows.
+The chart displays up to 50 of the latest test runs belonging to the group.
+If you have more, use the pagination arrows, to view the results of the previous runs.

 ![Testomat.io - RunGroup Chart](./images/New_iWaZSQo7_2024-08-03.png)